Lodovico Buglio

 Lodovico Buglio (26 January 1606 – 7 October 1682), Chinese name Li Leisi (利類思), was an Italian Jesuit mathematician and theologian.
 He was the first Catholic missionary to reach Sichuan, the then-westernmost province in China.

-Career
+Biography

-Buglio was born at Mineo, Sicily, on 26 January 1606.
-He entered the Society of Jesus, on 29 January 1622, and, after a career as a professor of the humanities and rhetoric in the Roman College, asked to be sent to the Chinese mission.
+Buglio was born in Mineo, in the Kingdom of Sicily, on 26 January 1606.
+He entered the Society of Jesus on 29 January 1622.
+After a career as a professor of the humanities and rhetoric in the Roman College, Buglio asked to be sent to the Chinese mission.
 Buglio was a Jesuit and studied the Chinese language in the late 1630s at speed, using the abbreviated course of study.

 China

 Buglio preached the Gospel in the provinces of Sichuan, Fujian, and Jiangxi.
 He and fellow Jesuit Gabriel de Magalhães were pressed to serve the rebel leader Zhang Xianzhong who had conquered Sichuan in 1644.
 After Zhang was killed by Hooge, he was taken to Beijing in 1648.
 Here, after a short captivity, he was left free to exercise his ministry.
 He suffered in the persecution which was carried on during the reign of the Kangxi Emperor.

 Buglio collaborated with Fathers Johann Adam Schall von Bell, Ferdinand Verbiest and Gabriel de Magalhães in reforming the Chinese calendar, and shared with them the confidence of the emperor.
 He died in Beijing, on 7 October 1682, and was given a state funeral.
 He was buried in the Jesuits' Zhalan Cemetery in Beijing.